ksevindik/ksevindik.github.io/_posts/2010-02-22-spring-way-of-implementing-abstract-factory-pattern.md

+---
+layout: post
-# Spring Way of Implementing Abstract Factory Pattern
+title: Spring Way of Implementing Abstract Factory Pattern
+author: Kenan Sevindik
+---

 In my current work, I am responsible for developing a platform to ease web application development using several JEE technologies such as JSF, SWF, Spring, and JPA/Hibernate or Toplink.
 One main consideration of our management is to keep